yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 ![blobstore2.jpg](/attachment_files/blobstore2.jpg)

-The indexes maintain in RAM allowing the XAP query engine to evaluate the query without accessing the raw data stored on the flash device.
+The indexes maintain in RAM (on-heap) allowing the XAP query engine to evaluate the query without accessing the raw data stored on the flash device.
 This allows XAP to execute SQL based queries extremely efficiently even across large number of nodes.
-All XAP Data Grid APIs are supported including distributed transactions, leasing (Time To live) , FIFO , batch operations ,etc. All clustering topologies supported.
+All XAP Data Grid APIs are supported including distributed transactions, leasing (Time To live) , FIFO , batch operations , etc. All clustering topologies supported.
 All client side cache options are supported.

 # The BlobStore Configuration